Tipping in Mexico: Who, How Much, When

 Published Jul 3, 2026 · updated Jul 3, 2026

-Here’s the anxious question answered first: yes, tipping (la propina) is a real thing in Mexico, and no, it’s not the same as the US.
-In restaurants the standard is 10 to 15 percent, not 20.
-Most other tips are small, round peso amounts, not percentages.
-You will not be chased down for skipping a tip, but the people you tip are often earning a base wage that assumes you will.
+Here is the anxious question answered first: yes, tipping (la propina) is a real thing in Mexico, and no, it is not the American system.
+In sit-down restaurants the standard is 10 to 15 percent, not 20.
+Almost everything else is a small, round peso amount, not a percentage.
+Nobody will chase you down the street for skipping a tip, and there is no menu of forced gratuities.
+But many of the people you tip earn a base wage that quietly assumes the propina, so the honest move is to carry small cash and use it.
+That last part is the real skill: the whole system runs on coins and 20-peso notes, and the classic tourist mistake is having only 500s and a card.

 Restaurants and bars

-- At a taco stand or market fonda, tipping is optional.
-Rounding up or leaving 10 or 20 pesos is a kind gesture, not an obligation.
+- At a taco stand, a market fonda, or a torta cart, tipping is optional.
+Rounding up or dropping 10 to 20 pesos in the little dish is a kind gesture, not an obligation.
+At a proper cantina with table service, treat it like a restaurant.

 Hotels and the people who help you